microsoft/semantic-kernel/docs/decisions/0021-skfunction-type-descriptions.md

 Today, Semantic Kernel only retains a small amount of information about the parameters of SKFunctions, and no information at all about the output of an SKFunction.
 This has a large negative impact on the effectiveness of our planners because it is not possible to adequately describe the schema of the the plugin function's inputs and outputs.

 Planners depend on a description of the plugins available to it, which we refer to as a Functions Manual.
-Think of this as the user manual that is provided to the LLM and is in intended to explain to the LLM the functions that are available to it and how they can be used.
+Think of this as the user manual that is provided to the LLM and is intended to explain to the LLM the functions that are available to it and how they can be used.
 An example of a current Functions Manual from our Sequential planner looks like this:

 ```
 DatePluginSimpleComplex.GetDate1: